-As any retail merchant what the effect of the ing provisions and contended of the farm program during the taxes is.
+taxes is.
 Ask any worker in an industry which that we subsidized the farmers past 14 years has not cost the produces one of the commodities or services so through farm legislation and government as much as a billion taxed.
 Ask manufacturers.
-They all say the same thing-that the taxes reduce sales, that they force many people to buy inferior goods, and that they are a strong influence on employment and purchasing power.
-Significantly, Canada, which had taxes of this nature during the war, repealed hers.
+They all say the same thing-that the taxes reduce sales, that they force many people to buy inferior goods, and that they are a strong influence on employ- the entire American economy.
+It potatoes alone.
+In other words, ment and purchasing power.
+Significantly, Can- is generally admitted that if the potato program has given ada, which had taxes of this nature during the farm prices tumble seriously be- the entire program a black eye. war, repealed hers.

-When the taxes were passed, it was said that they would be repealed as soon as hostilities ended.
-That is a moral obligation and their continuance is a clear breach of faith on the part of the
+they would be repealed as soon as hostilities enduance is a clear breach of faith on the part of the government.

-We must give up the illusion-both comfortable and inane-that Soviet Communism is something to be contended with by food baskets from Lady Bountiful.
+"We must give up the illusion-both comfortable and inane-that Soviet Communism is something to be contended with by food baskets from Lady Bountiful.
 Far though we are from its brutality, we must learn to see Soviet Communism as the modern barbarian.
 It is the job of statesmanship armed with military power to hold the line against the barbarian-the line and outposts and the frontiers."-Henry R. Luce, in

-'Barclay's Bank Review has just totted up the net savings of Englishmen in 1948.
+"Barclay's Bank Review has just totted up the net savings of Englishmen in 1948.
 The figure comes to \$17,000,000.
 In 1938-10 years ago when the money was worth more-these savings amounted to more than \$400,000,000.